Coastal Restoration Fund: Projects in British Columbia

 Lower Skeena and estuary sockeye, chum and chinook habitat reconnaissance, restoration and rehabilitation

-Increased productivity resulting from restored salmonid habitat will provide benefits to the coastal environment in the form of increased prey availability for predators of all salmon life-stages.
+The increased productivity resulting from restored salmonid habitats provides benefits to the coastal environment in the form of increased prey availability for predators of all salmon life stages.

 Partners: